adanil/go-qr/README.md

 ```
 ## Roadmap

-The following are the planned future enhancements for the QR Encoder:
+The following are the planned future enhancements for the go-qr library:

 - **QR Decoder**: Implement a QR code decoder to decode and extract information from existing QR codes.
-- **Code Coverage**: Increase code coverage by writing comprehensive tests to ensure the reliability and stability of the QR Encoder.
+- **Code Coverage**: Increase code coverage by writing comprehensive tests to ensure the reliability and stability of the library.
-- **Performance Benchmarking**: Conduct performance benchmarking to optimize the QR Encoder's speed and efficiency, with the main goal of becoming the fastest QR Encoder among other implementations in Go.
+- **Performance Benchmarking**: Conduct performance benchmarking to optimize the library speed and efficiency, with the main goal of becoming the fastest library among other implementations in Go.
 - **Additional encoding modes**: alphanumeric, numeric, and kanji.
 - **More output formats**: JPEG, SVG.
 ## Contributing

-Contributions to the QR Encoder project are welcome!
+Contributions to the go-qr project are welcome!
 If you encounter any issues, have suggestions, or want to contribute improvements or new features, please feel free to submit a pull request.

 Before submitting a pull request, make sure to: